Amazon Trade-In Program Review: 10 Things You Need to Know

 2. You can get paid (in credit) instantly…

-Unlike many other online trade-in programs, Amazon lets you opt for instant credit – provided you meet their eligibility criteria, which aren’t listed but likely have to do with your purchase history.
+Unlike many other online trade-in programs, Amazon lets you opt for instant credit – provided you meet their eligibility criteria, which aren’t listed but likely have to do with your purchase history and the specific items you’re trading in.
 If you’re eligible, “instant payment” will be presented as a payment option when you trade in your items.

 3. …but you might want to delay payment